eford8/confounded/class_notes.md

 - Organize the paper with a similar flow to the defense
 - Do experiments on sample size.
 How does Confounded work on TCGA when there are much fewer samples?
 - Add the extra figures & descriptions from the presentation into the supplementary material

+1. All code in GitHub
+2. All data files in CodeOcean (OSF first, then CodeOcean after submission)?
+3. Send to Dr. Piccolo link to GitHub repo with tex file.